iann0036/tf-cfn-provider/docs/providers/spotinst/OceanAws.md

 `AutoscaleHeadroom` - (Optional) Spare resource capacity management enabling fast assignment of Pods without waiting for new resources to launch.

 `CpuPerUnit` - (Optional) Optionally configure the number of CPUs to allocate the headroom.
 CPUs are denoted in millicores, where 1000 millicores = 1 vCPU.

+`GpuPerUnit` - (Optional) Optionally configure the number of GPUS to allocate the headroom.

 `MemoryPerUnit` - (Optional) Optionally configure the amount of memory (MB) to allocate the headroom.